ghcjs/ghcjs/doc/foreign-function-interface.md

 # Calling Haskell From Javascript

 It is possible to call haskell from javascript.
-But, as far as I know, there is no clean way to call haskell from javascript, yet.
-It's better to not think about it for now.
-If you think calling GHCJS from javascript is doable, feel free to modify this section.
+But, it is not as straightforward as calling Javascript from Haskell.

+TODO : Document how to call haskell from javascript

+However, it's relatively straightforward to pass a haskell callback to javascript functions.
+Refer to README on https://github.com/ghcjs/ghcjs-base for details.

 Right now, if you want to write javascript modules or javascript plugins in haskell, you should consider PureScript.
 It is similar to haskell and interfaces seamlessly with javascript.